jmratwork/techanalysissecmanage-crcz/docs/ngsoc_components_matrix.md

 # NG‑SOC Components Matrix

-This matrix centralizes references for NG-SOAR tools and their documentation.
+This matrix centralizes references for NG-SOC tools and their documentation.
 Replace `TBD` entries with the appropriate details.

 | Tool | Version | NG-SOAR Component | Open Source | Partner | Documentation |
 |------|---------|------------------|-------------|---------|---------------|